 PMR446 is divided into 16 channels, though older radios tend to make use of the first 8 as per the previous version of the standard.
 The radios have a fixed antenna (though in some cases they are just glued on and can be unscrewed), and a transmit power of 500mW.

 Some radios for this band are cheap to buy and run off a set of rechargeable batteries, usually AAA or AA sized batteries.

-The radios for this band are divided into two categories
+The radios for this band are divided into three categories

 - Handheld – the most common and widely used type of radio on PMR446, they are available almost anywhere and can be obtained cheaply

 - Portable base – these run off batteries and the mains, the first attempt was the XT1000, then the cosmetically similar Intek DRS-5070 (of which a handheld version, the MT-5050 also exists), and then there is the Midland Base Camp446, which is designed to be able to be charged from an internal hand cranked generator, it is supplied with a hand microphone, an ideal option if you wish to use these as a base station.

 - Mobile – only one legally type-approved mobile radio is available at time of writing, the Midland GB1, this is designed in such a way that the antenna is fixed and impossible to change, which is on a small 10p sized magnetic mount, and it has a hand mic so very similar to a CB radio but within PMR446 specification

 No matter what type of radio you buy, they all have a fixed antenna, and transmit at 500mW within 8 or 16 channels, though some radios cover the LPD433 channels which is 10mW, it should also be noted however that LPD433 frequencies are shared with other higher powered licenced users, so you may receive interference from them

 There are a few accessories for PMR446 radios, these are as follows